Registration Requirements and How to Meet Them

 • a copy of a record of landing, or

-• a copy of a valid work permit issued under the Canadian Immigration and Refugee Protection Act, 2001.
+• a copy of a valid work permit issued under the Canadian Immigration and Refugee Protection Act, 2001, or

 If you do not currently meet this requirement, you may still begin the application process.

-If you have graduated in the past two years, you will meet the currency requirement.
+• If you graduated within the past three years, you automatically meet the requirement.

-If you graduated more than two years ago, you will need to provide evidence of respiratory therapy practice in the past two years (e.g., complete the Employment Verification Form).
+• If you graduated more than three years ago, you must provide proof of respiratory therapy practice within the last three years, for example by completing the Employment Verification Form.

 6. Suitability to Practice / Good Character